-International rock sensations, The Breeders, will be playing a free concert at the Levitt Pavilion Dayton on Sept.
+International rock sensations, The Breeders, will be playing a free concert at the Levitt Pavilion Dayton on Friday, Sept.
 20 as part of the 2019 Eichelberger Concert Season.
-The date was previously listed as “to be announced” on season calendars.

 Formed in 1989 as a side-project for Dayton original, Kim Deal, while her other band, Pixies, were on a hiatus, The Breeders quickly became a household name.
 With 1990’s “Pod” and 1993’s “Last Splash,” the Breeders became icons of the era’s alternative rock explosion.